-Sherina Ebrahim, Chairman
+Sherina Ebrahim, Chair

 Sherina Ebrahim is a Senior Partner at McKinsey & Company, where she works primarily with consumer goods and healthcare clients across a range of strategic and operational topics.
-She brings extensive experience in strategy, organization design and transformation, as well as a multitude of commercial topics.
+She brings extensive experience in strategy, organization design, and transformation, as well as a multitude of commercial topics.

 Sherina has also served extensively within the Ismaili community, including as a member of the National Aga Khan Youth and Sports Board.

-Sherina received a Bachelor of Arts degree from Barnard College, Columbia University and a Master of Business Administration degree from The Wharton School, University of Pennsylvania.
+Sherina received a Bachelor of Arts degree from Barnard College, Columbia University and a Master of Business Administration degree from the Wharton School, University of Pennsylvania.

-Zahid Rahimtoola, Vice Chairman
+Zahid Rahimtoola, Vice Chair

 Zahid Rahimtoola is Chief Financial Officer of IPVALUE Management, an intellectual property licensing company.
 Based in California, Zahid has overseen worldwide financial operations for the company since 2004.

-Zahid has worked at two business incubators where he built and led the finance and administrative functions.
-Prior to moving into the private sector, Zahid was Senior Manager with Ernst & Young in New York working with Fortune 500 companies, insurance companies, hedge funds and other investment firms.
+Zahid has worked at two business incubators, where he built and led the finance and administrative functions.
+Prior to moving into the private sector, Zahid was Senior Manager with Ernst & Young in New York, working with Fortune 500 companies, insurance companies, hedge funds, and other investment firms.